-Gartner defines EPM as an umbrella term that represents the methodologies, metrics, processes, and systems used to manage and monitor the business performance of an enterprise.
+Gartner defines Enterprise Performance Management or EPM as the process of monitoring performance across the enterprise with the goal of improving business performance.
+EPM is an umbrella term that represents the methodologies, metrics, processes, and systems used to manage and monitor the business performance of an enterprise.

-In the present scenario, EPM is critical for managing all types of organizational activities by linking operational and financial metrics to insights.
+In the present scenario, EPM Solutions are critical for managing all types of organizational activities by linking operational and financial metrics to insights.
 With robust EPM practices, managers can drive better performance across the organization by monitoring operational and financial results against forecasts and defined goals.

-Some of the significant components of EPM include planning, forecasting, budgeting and the ability to monitor performance measures (KPIs).
-EPM also encompasses the financial close, consolidate, and report process.
+Or commonly known as PFB, it encompasses the ability to monitor performance measures (KPIs).
+Enterprise Performance Management solutions also encompass the financial close, consolidation, and report process.
 Ultimately, these suites of solutions are to support the business by linking the strategic plan with the annual budget and the periodic forecast using both bottom-up and a top-down methodology.

-Presently the most crucial attribute of an enterprise performance management is flexibility, and one must know why flexibility is important.
+Right now, the most crucial attribute of enterprise performance management is flexibility, and one must know why flexibility is important.

 1. The flexible modeling platform allows businesses to start with a baseline model for budgeting, reporting, and forecasting.
 And as your business grows to more complexity, you can simplify it by automating the complex processes into a streamlined and intuitive process within the web interfaces.

-2. Both small and large enterprises can take advantage of the flexibilities.
-Small businesses can leverage on the pre-built apps to get started in a flick.
-However, mid-size to big shot enterprises can use Business Intelligence (BI) modeler tool to get prompt solutions.
+2. Both small and large enterprises can take advantage of the flexibility.
+Small businesses can leverage the pre-built apps to get started in a flick.
+However, mid-size to big-shot enterprises can use Business Intelligence (BI) modeler tools to get prompt solutions.

-3. Moving collaboration within a planning platform allow users to refine their assumptions and act on outputs more quickly.
+3. Moving collaboration within a planning platform allows users to refine their assumptions and act on outputs more quickly.